Sole designer partnered with my manager, a product manager, a content designer, and a dev team.

 To show a bot testing experience that gives clarity, visibility, and transparency to the bot maker of what's happening behind the scenes with AI.

-To see the structural change of the product if we fully incorporate
+To see the structural change of the product if we fully incorporate GPT technology as a main means to create bots.

 Some notes on research